 When modifying the recipe.py file, you don't need to reload anything.
 Simply run the recipe again.

-For our custom dataset, we’re going to read a truly wonderful REST API: the Dataiku RaaS (Randomness as a Service) API.
+For our custom dataset, we’re going to read the Dataiku RaaS (Randomness as a Service) REST API.

 To use the API, we have to perform a GET query on http://raas.dataiku.com/api.php